Operata MCP Server

 Regional Support

-The Operata MCP Server uses a unified endpoint for all regions:
+The Operata MCP Server uses unified endpoints that serve all regions:

 • Supported Regions: All